hallzy/tv-show-notification/README.md

 For the drop down menu under "Run" make sure you select "run".
 This runs the "run" function inside the script.
 For events, you can select any type of trigger you want.
 This will determine how often the script is run automatically.

+From this there is also a `notifications` button.
+If you set this up, the script will email you if it fails for some reason.

 Now we are done.
 You will never need to go back to the script.
 If you want to ever add or delete a show from being searched for, just edit the spreadsheet